graphhopper/directions-api-clients/csharp/README.md

             var apiInstance = new GeocodingApi();
             var key = key_example;  // string | Get your key at graphhopper.com
-            var q = q_example;  // string | If you do forward geocoding, then this would be a textual description of the adress you are looking for.
-If you do reverse geocoding this would be in lat,lon. (optional) var locale = locale_example;  // string | Display the search results for the specified locale.
+            var q = q_example;  // string | If you do forward geocoding, then this would be a textual description of the address you are looking for (optional) var locale = locale_example;  // string | Display the search results for the specified locale.
 Currently French (fr), English (en), German (de) and Italian (it) are supported.
-If the locale wasn't found the default (en) is used. (optional) var limit = 56;  // int? | Specify the maximum number of returned results (optional) var reverse = true;  // bool? | Set to true to do a reverse Geocoding request (optional) var point = point_example;  // string | The location bias in the format 'latitude,longitude' e.g. point=45.93272,11.58803 (optional) var provider = provider_example;  // string | Can be either, default, nominatim, opencagedata (optional)
+If the locale wasn't found the default (en) is used. (optional) var limit = 56;  // int? | Specify the maximum number of returned results (optional) var reverse = true;  // bool? | Set to true to do a reverse Geocoding request, see point parameter (optional) var point = point_example;  // string | The location bias in the format 'latitude,longitude' e.g. point=45.93272,11.58803 (optional) var provider = provider_example;  // string | Can be either, default, nominatim, opencagedata (optional)